 Instructors: Sitar, Mosalam

+Dynamic Response of Foundations/Soil-Structure Interaction: Read Less [-]

+CIV ENG W224J Performance-Based Earthquake Engineering 2 Units

+Terms offered: Prior to 2007

-CIV ENG W224J Performance-Based Earthquake Engineering 2 Units Fundamentals and evolution of Performance-Based Earthquake Engineering (PBEE).
+Fundamentals and evolution of Performance-Based Earthquake Engineering (PBEE).
 Probalilistic framework of PBEE.
 PBEE components: ground motion intensity measures, engineering demand parameters, damage measure, and decision variable.
 Multidisciplinary aspects of PBEE.
 Case studies of applications of PBEE.
-Objectives & Outcomes
+Performance-Based Earthquake Engineering: Read More [+] Objectives Outcomes

 Course Objectives: The objective of this course is to bring together all of the concepts learned in previous and concurrent courses and develop an understanding of the methods of performance-based earthquake engineering.
 This is done through a series of modules that introduce the framework for performance-based earthquake engineering and also cover of the framework from seismology through decision-making.
 The assigned homework enables students to develop experience in using and combining these basic elements, finally bringing them together in a term project that serves as a demonstration of mastery in performance-based earthquake engineering.

 Rules & Requirements

 Prerequisites: CE W225E and CE W224F

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week

 Online: This is an online course.